|

 a train swaggers the shoreline.

-its iron wheels make metallic verse
+its iron wheels move it headstrong

-it's the first of many goodnight runs.
+is the first of many goodnight runs.

-on a slope homes flicker like little pearls,
+on a slope homes flicker like little pearls.

 I hear ducks wrangle,